-- 3. No student registered as full-time (9 hours or more) who decides to drop to part-time (6 hours or less) will receive an adjustment after the third week. - 4.
-Read the Financial Aid Refund Policy for a detailed explanation of how financial aid eligibility is affected by student course withdrawalst
+3. Read the Financial Aid Refund Policy for a detailed explanation of how financial aid eligibility is affected by student course withdrawalst

 DELINQUENT ACCOUNT

 PTS begins in-house collection procedures on the outstanding account balances of students who have not fulfilled the conditions of their Promissory Note or who have not made payments for at least 30 days.
 This procedure involves a series of letters, emails, and/or telephone calls from the PTS Business Office.